 A confidential electronic medical record is maintained on each student at TSCT.
-It is important that if students take daily medications or there is a change to their health status, that the Nurses office is notified as soon as possible so that the information is updated on the student's health record.
+It is important that if students take daily medications or if there is a change to their health status, that the Nurses office is notified immediately so the information can be updated on the student's health record.